Sofia Richie Says She And Scott Disick Share A Strong Connection Because They Are ‘Best Friends’

 “We are very happy, very lovey-dovey,” she raved.

-One of the reasons why Sofia and Scott’s relationship is going so well is because they’re not just lovers—they’re “best friends”.
+One of the reasons why Sofia and Scott’s relationship is going so well is because they’re not just lovers, they’re “best friends.”

 “We are best friends and that is mainly the strongest connection we have,” Sofia continued.
 “We have always had that best friend connection and from there it has really worked out.
-I am so happy,” she concluded.
+I am so happy.”

 This isn’t the first time Sofia has boasted about how happy she is to an Australian media outlet.